If you are having difficulty discovering your purpose in life, start by defining your favorite problems.

 - By implementing your filters, you start to ask questions like: “how can I develop an income stream that will allow me to achieve financial freedom in 5-10 years?”
 (Remember: specific and useful)

-- By asking the right question relative to your purpose, you identify the problem in achieving your goal of financial freedom: Indeed is useful for stacking the odds against you for jobs with a finite yearly salary.
+- By asking the right question relative to your purpose, you identify the problem in achieving your goal of financial freedom: Indeed (the website) is useful for stacking the odds against you for jobs with a finite yearly salary.
 Hardly the most effective way to reach your goal.

 - Due to your effective filters, you save yourself the headache of implementing your bad ideas, and you begin to think of better ideas that will serve your ultimate purpose!